 For each meeting you have there is a required form you must fill out to find those forms see this link.

 Full-time registration is required of all students in the program during the fall and spring semesters.
-The Graduate School considers full-time registration for students who are not dissertators (please see below) to be 8–15 graduate-level credits (level 300 and above, no audits or pass-fail) during each of the fall and spring semesters.
+The Graduate School considers full-time registration for students who are not dissertators (please see below) to be 8–15 graduate-level credits (numbered 300 and above, no audits or pass-fail) during each of the fall and spring semesters.
 Though the maximum number of credits is 15, we strongly encourage students to enroll for a maximum of 12 credits.
 In the summer, students in the program who are not dissertators may register for 2 credits during the 8-week summer session, which is not considered full-time registration.
 If you decide to register for 2 research credits, you are responsible for knowing about other obligations that may be affected by part-time registration in the summer, such as visa regulations or those of certain funding agencies that may require continuous full-time registration for the calendar year (see Graduate School Academic Guidelines for additional caveats).
 You are eligible to become a dissertator after you have passed the program’s preliminary examination and have met the Graduate School’s residency requirements.

 Time Limits